Farmer-Led Research

 - Attend and present at the Research Symposium that is held in conjunction with the annual EFAO Conference that takes place end of November/early December (if possible)

+EFAO can help you answer your on-farm questions with financial and technical support.
 EFAO feels strongly about providing financial support for farmers who participate in the Farmer-Led Research Program.
-We work to maximize the farmer-stipend and reimbursed research expenses, depending on the funding available.

 - EFAO members receive a stipend per farm per project depending on the scope of the project.
 This includes $1000 per replicated trial; $500 per demonstration and screening trials; and $100/variety for variety trials.